DavidWilksCO/GrantCheck/README.md

 **(3) Python scripts**

+To note that the main Python script contains clearly demarcated sections which can (if desired) be run in parallel to improve speed.

 - *dw.py* - module with data analysis functions (imported programmatically by other scripts)

 - *extractExcel.py* - extract grant application spreadsheets and into a small number of neat tables